Nathalie-Leenders/nathalie-leenders.github.io/content/posts/series-http-Workingwithfolders/index.en.md

 # Dynamically Grabbing the File Location

 To work with folders in the SharePoint API, you need to use the full path.
 This ensures that you can dynamically grab the file location, no matter how deep it is within the root or folder structure.
-Here's a step-by-step guide:

 # Get the Path Output from the Body